ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - Different to initiatives like Rust, most contributors in Elektra are not experts in configuration management or programming languages.
   So we do not expect that a clear problem or solution is in the decision writer's mind beforehand.
   Instead the decision process is a supported learning process.
+- People focus on getting the best solutions and not to wish for the impossible.

 ## Considered Alternatives